SinclaM/ray-tracer-challenge/README.md

 ## Performance profiling

-Not much effor has (yet) been put into optimizations.
+Not much effort has (yet) been put into optimizations.
 The ray tracer is not (yet) multithreaded and the small vector math library it uses does not (yet) leverage Zig's SIMD builtins.
 Do not expect it to compete with a real ray tracer.